Stata Data Management

 - Open the

-a new variable equal to “1” ifincome
+generatea new variable equal to “1” ifincomeis greater than “19”.

 - Create a new variable that counts the number of missing responses for each respondent.
 What is the maximum number of missing variables?